-I want to revisit Rams in today’s post because I recently came across a good video made by Alain de Botton as part of his School of Life project.
-I encourage you to check them out; they are all available on YouTube and cover a variety of subjects that are relevant to our lives.
-Here is the one on Dieter Rams:
+In today’s post, I want to revisit Rams because I recently came across a good video made by Alain de Botton as part of his excellent School of Life project.
+Here is his video on Dieter Rams:

 Below are my key takeaways from the video.
 Think about them the next time you are designing a presentation.

 1. Poorly designed things slow us down and sadden us.
 They are a sign of miscommunication and a lack of empathy.